 Choosing the Right Pepper Varieties

 When it comes to growing peppers indoors, it is important to choose the right variety.
-Some varieties, such as bell peppers, do not fruit as prolifically as smaller chili plants.
+Some varieties, such as bell peppers, do not fruit as prolifically as smaller chilli plants.
 Compact pepper varieties are generally better suited for indoor growing.
 Some popular varieties for indoor growing include Thai peppers, cayenne peppers, and jalapeños.

 Setting Up the Growing Environment